Google’s reverse image search is pretty amazing.

-Upload a picture of pretty much anything and Google can tell you what it is, where it appears, and even offer up similar images.
+Simply upload an image of pretty much anything and Google can usually tell you what it is, where it can be found online, and even show you visually similar images.

-Read on to learn exactly how to do a reverse image search on Google using your computer or mobile device with step-by-step instructions.
+Read on for step-by-step instructions on exactly how to do a reverse Google image search using your computer or mobile device.

 How to Do a Reverse Image Search on Google Using Desktop

 Reverse image search works on Safari, Firefox, and Chrome.

 Once you have access to a browser, open Google Images.

 If you found an image online that you would like to look up, one option before doing a reverse search is to save it to your desktop.

 Then, once you have opened up Google Images, go to the right-hand side of the search bar and click the camera icon.